runfinch/finch-website/docs/docs/getting-started/pushing-images.md

     hello-finch    latest    5874669344b3    3 seconds ago    linux/amd64    0.0 B      1.0 MiB
     ```

-2. Re tag the container image using the URI of the repository where you want to
+2. Change the name of the container image using `finch tag` so the destination
-   push the container image.
-The following example pushes a container image to
+   repository is included in the tag.
+The following example pushes a container
-   an Amazon ECR repository.
+   image to an Amazon ECR repository.

     ```bash
     export AWS_REGION=eu-west-1